erazemk/stmrfid/README.md

-# STM32F7 RFID RC522
+# STM32F769 RFID Door Lock

 An STM32F7xx-compatible RFID-RC522 project and library using FreeRTOS (CMSISv2)
-as a base, UART for serial communication / debugging and SPI for communication with the reader.
+as a base, UART for serial communication / debugging, SPI for communication with the reader and a servo motor for simulating a door lock.

-## Running the project yourself
+## Running the project

 1. Have STM32CubeIDE installed
 2. Clone the project: `git clone https://github.com/erazemk/stm32f7-mfrc522.git`